Chief and Executive

 Deputy Chief Chad Tawfik

 He has participated on committees at the national level including the CACP National Security and Countering Violent Extremism Working Group and partnered with agencies in the US as part of the Strong Cities Exchange Program.
-He is currently a member of the Canadian Association of Chiefs of Police, the CACP HR and Learning Subcommittee, the Alberta Association of Chiefs of Police, and has been a co-chair of the AACP HR Sub-committee.
+He is currently a member of the Canadian Association of Chiefs of Police, and has participated in the CACP HR and Learning Subcommittee, the Alberta Association of Chiefs of Police, and was previously a co-chair of the AACP HR Sub-committee.
+He currently is participating on the CACP Emergency Management Committee.
 He has also participated with the Major Cities Chiefs Association through a variety of roles including the MCCA Intelligence Commanders Group.

 Deputy Chief Tawfik’s formal educational background includes a Bachelor of Education Degree as well as a Bachelor of Physical Education Degree with a focus in Health Promotion.
 Prior to his law enforcement career, he was employed as a Teacher with the Edmonton Public School Board.